Chart Color Schemes

 Narrogin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Narrogin's housing stock, as per the latest Census, was 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 95.1% houses and 4.9% other dwellings.
+Narrogin's dwelling structures, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 95.1% houses and 4.9% other dwellings.
 Home ownership in Narrogin stood at 37.7%, with mortgaged dwellings at 30.0% and rented ones at 32.4%.
 The median monthly mortgage repayment was $1,170, higher than Non-Metro WA's average of $1,105.
 Median weekly rent in Narrogin was $240, compared to Non-Metro WA's $200.
-Nationally, Narrogin's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Narrogin's mortgage repayments were lower at $1,170 versus Australia's average of $1,863, and rents were substantially lower at $240 compared to the national figure of $375.

 Frequently Asked Questions - Housing